Every week, I scan hundreds of headlines, read dozens of posts, and bring you the best of the best to save you time and mental energy.

 You see, my parents taught me the value of a dollar, and I didn’t have many dollars back then.
 How do you teach a kid about money?
 The Wealthy Nickel (paradoxical name, no?) has a guide for kids at all different stages.
 How to Teach Kids About Money (At Every Age).

-Or you could just plop them down in front of the TV (or whatever device kids watch cartoons on in 2019).
 The Poor Swiss could have been The Rich Swiss if he had only learned the lessons he’s now gleaned from these popular animated programs:

 You probably won’t be teaching your young children are the intricacies of selecting an appropriate asset allocation.
 That’s more of a grownup topic, and the Millionaire Doc covers it nicely, integrating his penchant for real estate investments into one cohesive allocation.
 What’s the Right Asset Allocation?
 Well… that depends.